-The red raspberry plant (Rubus idaeus) offers more than just delicious berries.
-Its leaves have been used in traditional wellness practices for centuries across diverse cultures worldwide.
+The red raspberry plant (Rubus idaeus) offers much more than tasty berries.
+Its leaves have been valued in traditional wellness practices for centuries across many cultures.1

-Rich in flavonoids and tannins, these leaves provide natural antioxidant properties.
-Many herb enthusiasts now enjoy red raspberry leaves in smoking blends, appreciating their smooth texture, mildly sweet flavor, and exceptionally gentle smoking quality.
+Rich in flavonoids and tannins, these leaves contain natural antioxidant compounds.
+In smoking blends, they’re appreciated for their smooth texture, mildly sweet taste, and gentle burn.

 Common name(s): Red raspberry, European raspberry, American raspberry, wild raspberry